kframework/ewasm-semantics/ewasm.md

 The trapping conditions for these stores is the same as for regular Wasm stores.
 The following function helps with this task.
 All byte values in Ewasm are a number of bytes divisible by 4, the same number of bytes as an i32, so storage will happen in increments of 4 bytes.
+Numbers are stored little-endian in Wasm, so that's the convention that's used when converting bytes to an integer, to ensure the bytes end up as given in memory.

 ```k
     syntax Instrs ::= #storeEeiResult(Int, Int, Int) [function]